django/channels/docs/tutorial/part_1.rst

 Let's start by creating a root routing configuration for Channels.
-A Channels :doc:`routing configuration </topics/routing>` is an ASGI application that is similar to a Django URLconf, in that it tells Channels what code to run when an HTTP request is received by the Channels server.
+A Channels :doc:`routing configuration </topics/routing>` is an ASGI application that is similar to a Django URLconf, in that it tells Channels what code to run when an WebSocket request is received by the Channels server.

 Start by adjusting the ``mysite/asgi.py`` file to include the following code: